 Under Chain of Responsibility (CoR), all parties who have control or influence over the transport task or similar may be deemed responsible for complying with the Heavy Vehicle National Law (HVNL).
-All parties must take all reasonable steps to prevent breaches of mass, dimension, loading, speed and fatigue that is within their control or where they have been a party in the process.
+All parties must take all reasonable steps to meet their CoR obligations, ensure heavy vehicle safety, prevent breaches of mass, dimension, loading, speed and fatigue that is within their control or where they have been a party in the process.

 Business operators may consider or take steps that may include installing systems, policies and procedures within a business that identify risks that relate to road safety and business operators may consider implementing or establishing controlled measure to prevent breaches from occurring.